Uncertainty in Online Experiments with Dependent Data: An Evaluation of Bootstrap Methods: Acknowledgements

 \section{Acknowledgements}

 We would like to give many thanks to Daniel Merl, as well as Alex Deng, Wojciech Galuba, Brian Karrer, Art B. Owen, Luca Pozzi, and Daniel Ting for their thoughtful comments.
-The original version of this paper included a typographic error for the variance expression in (\ref{var_delta_hat_w_sums}).
-We thank Juliette Aurisset for calling attention to this.